amit17051980/photon-kubernetes-cluster/README.md

 ## Next Steps
 1. Follow the Apendix to create Kubernetes Client if you prefer using another VM as a Kube Client to interact with Cluster
+2. Follow the Apendix to create Private Docker Registry Secret to be used by Cluster
-2. Review the References to achieve more.
+3. Review the References to achieve more.

 ## Appendix (Kubernetes Client VM)